kgonur-ucsd/bggn213_f25_github/README.md

 # bggn213_f25_github
-Class work for bioinformatics class
+Class work for bioinformatics class at UCSD